Christopher Walken: Personal life

 In 1963, Walken met Georgianne Thon during a tour of West Side Story in Chicago.
 He played Riff and she played Graziella, Riff's girlfriend.
 In January 1969, they were married in New York City.
 The couple have no children, and Walken has stated in interviews that not having children is one of the reasons he has had such a prolific career.

 Walken discussed his feelings on sexuality in a 1973 interview with After Dark while promoting his appearance as Bassanio in The Merchant of Venice.
 "I suppose I think of the man I'm playing as bisexual, and I suppose that's how I think of myself too.
 I'd hate to think that I was harnessed to heterosexuality.
 I mean, my life is heterosexual, but I like to think that my head is bisexual, and I think it's a good idea for everybody to start getting used to that notion, because that way one becomes aware of a lot more things."

 On November 29, 1981, Walken was with Natalie Wood and Robert Wagner on Wagner's yacht the night Wood went missing and ultimately was found dead by drowning.
 Walken was not considered a suspect by authorities.
-Walken's wife Georgianne was not present on the trip.
-According to the boat's skipper Dennis Davern, Walken "struck me as a single guy," and Davern has said that he did not even know Walken was married until reading about it in a magazine article afterward.
 The case was re-opened in November 2011; Walken was once again not considered a suspect and he fully co-operated with authorities conducting the investigation.

 In a 2025 interview with The Wall Street Journal, Walken said, "I don't have technology.
 I only have a satellite dish on my house.
 So I've seen Severance on DVDs that they're good enough to send me.
 I don't have a cell phone.
 I've never emailed or, what do you call it, Twittered."